 Students are also required to achieve an intermediate level in additional source languages as deemed necessary for fieldwork and research for their dissertation.
 These languages include but are not limited to: Indonesian, Persian, Turkish, Urdu, Javanese, Hausa, Swahili, and Bengali.

-Minor Departments: The Graduate College requires that all PhD students attain a certificate of completion in a minor field of study outside their departments.
+Minor Departments: The University Graduate School requires that all PhD students attain a certificate of completion in a minor field of study outside their departments.
 Students may choose any minor that, with the agreement of their field committee, is deemed appropriate given their research goals.
-These can be in any number of departments and program such as History, African Studies, NELC, CUES, Anthropology, and Sociology.
+These can be in any number of departments and programs such as History, African Studies, NELC, CUES, Anthropology, and Sociology.

 Comprehensive Exams: The comprehensive exams are designed to certify that the student has attained a sufficient level of knowledge in the fields of Islamic Studies and Religious Studies.
 As such, students will be required to complete five written exams taken over two weeks as well as an oral exam to be completed not more than one week following the completion of their written exams.
 The exams consist of 1) History of Islam, 2) Theories and Methods in Comparative Religions, 3) Theories and Methods in the Anthropology of Religion, 4) Special Topics and, 5) Outside Area Exam.